-Court decisions are enforceable in two cases: when the decision is final and no stay of enforcement has been ordered, or when the decision is not final but early enforcement has been granted.
-Direct enforcement is possible if the competent court has already ordered necessary measures of enforcement on the request of the prevailing party, provided the other party has not successfully filed a request for suspension of enforcement.
-Decisions can be directly enforced in the whole of Switzerland.
+Court decisions are enforceable in two cases: (i) when the decision is final and no stay of enforcement has been ordered, or (ii) when the decision is not final but early enforcement has been granted.
+Direct enforcement is possible if the competent court has already ordered necessary measures of enforcement upon request of the prevailing party, provided that the other party has not successfully filed a request for suspension of enforcement.
+Decisions can be directly enforced across Switzerland.